Iszzytech/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file_type -> A script to print file type
 14. 13-symbolic_link -> Creating a symbolic link to /bin/ls, named __ls__
 15. 14-copy_html -> Copy Files with .html only
+16. 100-lets_move -> Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.